-Download the Tennessee LLC Articles of Organization (if being formed in TN vs transferred from another state) and read all the instructions very carefully.
+Download the Tennessee Articles of Organization (if being formed in TN vs transferred from another state) and read all the instructions very carefully.
 There are four ways to file: e-File through the NewBiz system, mail, walk-in, or paper submission.

 Filing Fee: $50 per member; $300 min & $3,000 max.